Nikita Chandak

 Nikita Chandak (born September 5, 1995) (निकिता चन्दक) is a Nepali model, actress, and beauty pageant titleholder who won the title of Miss Nepal 2017.
-She also won the Miss Popular Choice and Miss Confident titles, respectively.
+She also won the Miss Popular Choice and Miss Confident titles.
 She represented Nepal at Miss World 2017, held in Sanya City Arena, Sanya, China.
 Chandak ventured into acting by playing the lead role in the 2020 film, Sanglo.

 Early life and education

 Born to a Nepalese father of Marwari ethnicity and Indian mother of Rajasthani origin, Nikita of Nepal studied fashion communication at the JD Institute of Fashion Technology, India, in Bengaluru.

 Career

 Pageantry

-At just 20 years old, Chandak won the Miss Nepal 2017 competition, making history as the first Miss Nepal to reach the Top 30 of the Model Competition.
-She also earned the 2nd runner-up position for the Multimedia Award and was in the top 10 finalists for the People's Choice Award.
-Her Beauty with a Purpose project secured her a place in the top 20.
-Furthermore, she emerged victorious in the head-to-head challenge from Group 3, which significantly contributed to her ranking within the top 40 of the pageant.
+Chandak won her first title at the age of 20, when she was crowned as Miss Nepal 2017.
+She was the first Miss Nepal to place in the Top 30 of the Model competition.
+Chandak was the 2nd runner-up for the Multimedia Award and was in the top 10 to receive the People's Choice Award.
+She placed in the top 20 with her Beauty with a Purpose project.
+She won the head-to-head challenge from Group 3 which helped her get to the top 40 in the pageant.